Convex-Dev/design/docs/cad/011_errors/README.md

 ## Error Sources

 Error sources indicate the region in the network where an error occurred.
 These are important mainly because they can indicate responsibility for failure and/or or how to diagnose the problem.

+All error results SHOULD include a source code to indicate the source of the error.

 | Source Code  | Location of error                            | Example(s)
 | ------------ | --------------------------------             | -----------